cloudevents/sdk-go/docs/README.md

 for converting an encoded data payload into the intended format.
 These formats tend to be `application/xml`, `text/xml`, `application/json`, and `text/json`.

-The DataCodec is invoked (as of this writing) when converting Event to Message, or when `event.DataAs` is called when receiving.
+The DataCodec is invoked (as of this writing) when `event.SetData` is called, or when `event.DataAs` is called when receiving.

-^ This should be rewritten so that it is invoked only on Data() and SetData()

 [cloudevents.event]: ../pkg/cloudevents/event.go
 [transport.transport]: ../pkg/cloudevents/transport/transport.go